iamrishi007/Gemini-AI-Chatbot/README.md

 └── README.md
 ```

-## Future Enhancements
-- Add multilingual support.
-- Integrate more advanced AI capabilities.
-- Improve UI with animations and themes.
-- Enable persistent user sessions and history.

-## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your proposed changes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements
 - Gemini API for powering the AI responses.
 - MERN stack community for resources and guidance.
 ---